Summary of Potential City of Laredo/Webb County Incentives

 - The City of Laredo must nominate the project to be eligible to participate in the Enterprise Zone Program.
 Designated projects are eligible to apply for state sales

-- Prepared by the Laredo Development Foundation and use tax refunds on qualified expenditures.
+- Prepared by the Laredo Economic Development Corporation and use tax refunds on qualified expenditures.
 Upon approval and designation of the project by the State, the business would be eligible for the following: Amount ranges from $2,500-$7,500 per job depending on the jobs created and capital investment.

 - State Sales & Use Tax Exemptions